 Upcoming classes: Memoir

-SUNDAY, JULY 16 | This seminar could also be called Everything You Wanted to Know About Memoir But Were Afraid to Ask.
+SUNDAY, OCTOBER 15 | This seminar could also be called Everything You Wanted to Know About Memoir But Were Afraid to Ask.
 We will discuss the elements that go into a successful memoir, including dramatic storytelling, tension, vivid characters, and clear sense of direction.

 We will review the basic building blocks of storytelling – scene, summary and musing, and how to navigate the places where memory fails you.
 We discuss issues that arise from writing about living people.
 We will also address the publishing business, including how to increase your chances of finding an agent and getting published.→ READ MORE

 SATURDAYS, NOVEMBER 4 & 11 | Point of view is one of the most essential aspects of imaginative writing.
 Perspective is everything in narration, but writers sometimes choose a narrator without understanding the implications of the choice they’ve made.
 In the first class, we’ll talk about POV options—the use of first, second, or third person as well as the manipulation of narrative distance and its impact on characterization across the genres of fiction, creative nonfiction, and even poetry.
 We’ll identify common POV “violations” and look at published examples, and we’ll respond to some writing prompts in class to experiment with POV.→ READ MORE

 SUNDAY, NOVEMBER 12 | The beauty of nonfiction books is that they can frequently be sold on the basis of a 40- to 60-page proposal.
 What is a proposal?
 Essentially, it is a business plan for your book – a document that outlines your book’s basic premise, provides data indicating that there’s a sizable audience for it, and otherwise convinces a publisher to give you money to write it.
 Memoirs, narrative journalism, business books, histories, and biographies can all be sold on proposal.